 The open and flexible nature of the Kirmuss means that it represents a PC-like or Android-type of device.
 Imminently flexible and tweakable.
 With enough features and options to fit the needs of any audiophile who likes to dabble, experiment and doesn’t mind spending time on the machine to get it right while getting his hands dirty (or clean…this is a RCM, after all).

 But there is that bottom line, isn’t there?
 One that needs addressing.
-And so I ask, is the Kirmuss the best record cleaning machine currently for sale on the market?
+And so I ask, is the Kirmuss a recommended cleaning machine?
 And the answer?
-Well, if you’ve read this feature all of the way through then you’ll know that the answer is a little complex and depends if you’re looking for that Apple or PC-type approach.
-It also depends if you’re a devil-may-care warranty breaker (see the Audio Desk tests above).
-If pushed, at this specific moment in time, because Audio Desk is so restrictive about alcohol and doesn’t recommend a separate surfactant, at this price point (very important), in terms of its flexibility and potential, the default format options available and in terms of its sheer sonic improving performance then for now, yes.
-Yes, the Kirmuss KA-RC-1 is the best commercial ultrasonic cleaner currently available on the market.
+Well, if you’ve read this feature all of the way through then you’ll know that the answer is a little complex.
+Firstly, because you’ve got to factor in Kirmuss the company who just insist on getting in the way and trying its best to undermine and diminish its own machine.
+A truly bizarre situation, via its eccentric and less than satisfactory cleaning recommendations.
+If pushed, at this specific moment in time, at this price point (very important), in terms of its flexibility and potential, the default format options available and in terms of its sheer sonic improving performance then the KA-RC-1 is recommended.

 KIRMUSS KA-RC-1 ULTRASONIC CLEANER

 Price: £1,197.60 (shop around, I have seen it on sale for £995)

 GOOD: cleaning performance, sonic qualities, default disc formats, carry handles, tweakability

 BAD: manual, after care stage, the company itself